CorinaMurg/book-delivery/README.md

 8. **Deployment**: The application is deployed via Netlify at https://twain-and-company.netlify.app/

 9. **Accessibility Features**: I designed the application to be fully accessible.
 Please note, accessibility features for the cart modal are under development and will be available soon.
+✔️ Skip-to-content button
+✔️ Color contrast
+✔️ Button Focus
+✔️ Focus outline
 ❌ Access modal via keyoard
 ✔️ Aria-live to cart on first read
 ❌ Cart update trigger aria-live
 ❌ Add pronounciation to "read" for onbikes

-Lighthouse report on a11y
+Lighthouse report:
-✔️ Color contrast
-✔️ Button Focus
-✔️ Focus outline
 ❌ Error:  <li> elements are not contained within a <ul> element (see AvailableBooks, Books components)

 axeDevTools report: